ryanpstauffer/RheingoldGraph/docs/concept.md

 Once we have built our initial representation of the notational aspects of our musical score, we transform these nodes into a playable representation.
 Pitch in this case remains the same (we are not dealing with a transposing instrument).
 We combine length, dots and ties into a single representation of duration.
 We do not want to explicitly attach our representation to tempo, so instead of duration in time we define a duration in “ticks.”
 We choose a tick resolution (for example, 480 ticks per beat) that is higher than the smallest quantization of rhythm found in the score, and at minimum the least common multiple of all note durations that are found in the score.
 With these choices, we can represent all durations in a piece as integers.
 The integers can then be translated to arbitrary duration in seconds by applying our “ticks per beat” to the “beats per minute” tempo of a given performance.
 Since a core goal of our music graph is to facilitate natural and flexible analysis, we want to ensure that the linkage between symbolic and sonic representation remains a first-class citizen in our graph.
 We allow for this by maintaining an edge mapping notation nodes to the nodes representing their sonic realization.
 As we continue to extend this graph in the future, we will have the opportunity to additionally map the notation node to an actual sound itself.

 Once this is complete

-Here is what we've built so far:
+Here's what we have now:

-![alt text][ex2]
+![alt text][BachCelloMusicGraphEx2]